How did newspapers print photographs?

 Block printing is an ancient technique used to print text, illustrations, or patterns on paper or cloth.
 It is done by transferring ink from carved woodblocks onto paper, fabric, or other material.
 The woodblock is a rectangular board with a flat surface and sharpened edges that are cut into it.
 The blocks are inked by rubbing the surface with a smooth object; usually a round stone called an inking stone.
 Woodblock printing was invented in China during the Han dynasty and then spread to other parts of Asia and Europe.

-The printing press was invented in 1450 by Johannes Gutenberg.
+The printing press was invented by Johannes Gutenberg in 1450.
 It was a revolutionary invention, and it changed the world of printing.

 Gutenberg’s printing machine, also known as the Gutenberg press or the hand press, was an early movable type printing press that utilized a printing process with type components made from an alloy of lead, tin, and antimony.
 A frame held the type components, arranged in a form and printed on a sheet of paper when a lever was pressed to put pressure on the type components and composition.
 The ink used to print was made of a mixture of lampblack, bone black, and white lead.
 Gutenberg’s press could be cranked to move the type components down into place and to move the paper under the type components to be printed.
 The printing machine also included a board that could hold multiple letters simultaneously, allowing faster printing.

-This amazing machine was invented in England in 1875 by Robert Barclay.
+This offset machine was invented in England in 1875 by Robert Barclay.
 Along the way, many other people like Ottmar Mergenthaler developed the machine to work more efficiently.

 After the Industrial Revolution, photos in newspapers were traditionally printed by offset lithography.
 In this process, the images are first transferred onto metal plates, which are then used to transfer the image onto rubber sheets.
 The rubber sheets are then used to print the image onto the newspaper.
 The process involves applying ink to the metal plates, which are then transferred to the rubber sheets and the newspaper.
 The ink is attracted to the image areas on the plate and repelled by the non-image areas, resulting in a high-quality printed image.